 pdf: The basic tones – a couple for each mode Start here to get musical notation for a few tones.

-pdf: All tones (over 100) in all modes and tonus peregrinus ….and here’s the rest of them if you decide you want the full selection
+pdf: All tones in all Modes (over 100 of them) latest June 11 2014 ….and here’s the rest of them if you decide you want the full selection

 pdf: Allocation of tones to 150 psalms and canticles of the Liturgy of the Hours This table tells you which tone to sing to which psalm.